 A wonderful day awaits as you are transported on the historic Kuranda Scenic Rail to Kuranda.
 The Kuranda Boarding Pass ensures preferential seating, discounted entry into selected Kuranda Attractions and a detailed map is also included.
 Rainforestation, set in 40 hectares of lush gardens, is your next stop.
 Board the amphibious Army Duck and enjoy the Koala & Wildlife Park.
 Transfer back to Kuranda, then it’s time to board Skyrail for your return journey.

-Check in: Our Driver will check you in at your accommodation using our Kuranda Boarding pass, offering pre-allocated seating on the Kuranda Scenic Rail and Skyrail, preferential seating on the Kuranda Scenic Railway, a detailed map of Kuranda, and discounted entry into selected Kuranda Attractions.
+Check in: A driver will check you in at your accommodation.
+You special Kuranda Boarding pass offerings pre-allocated seating on the Kuranda Scenic Rail and Skyrail, preferential seating on the Kuranda Scenic Railway, a detailed map of Kuranda, and discounted entry into selected Kuranda Attractions.

 Rainforestation: Your shuttle coach will transfer you to Rainforestation, set in 40 hectares of lush gardens and tropical rainforest, where a number of unique attractions await you.
 Board the unusual amphibious Army Duck for a different look at the rainforest.
 Also included in your tour is the Koala & Wildlife Park.
 The shuttle bus will then take you back to Kuranda.

 Skyrail Rainforest Cableway: Board Skyrail, an experience which takes you over the rainforest canopy with stops along the way allowing you to take a stroll or visit the CSIRO Interpretive Centre.
 Our hostess will meet you on completion of Skyrail and will assist with your return transfer to your accommodation.

 Pick Up Between 7-8am Return at 5:30 approximately